If a .NET application (Web, Desktop, Console, etc.) has to retrieve data, the application needs to:

 {

-//we want to execute, and the connection object.
+//We want to execute the connection object.

 SqlCommand cmd = new SqlCommand("select * from Employee", con);